bbarres/AmbroALSmonito/README.md

 ## Citation
 You can cite the related study as follow:
-+ Ingvild Loubet, Laëtitia Caddoux, Séverine Fontaine, Séverine Michel, Fanny Pernin, Benoit Barrès, Valérie Le Corre, Christophe Délye
++ Loubet I., Caddoux L., Fontaine S., Michel S., Pernin F., Barrès B., Le Corre V. and Délye C.
 [A high diversity of mechanisms endows ALS-inhibiting herbicide resistance in the invasive common ragweed (Ambrosia artemisiifolia L.). *Scientific Reports*, 11:19904, 2021. doi.org/10.1038/s41598-021-99306-9.](https://doi.org/10.1038/s41598-021-99306-9)

 If you want to use (some of) the code found on this page or if you want to cite this repository: